-In addition, mascot costumes can add extra pounds to the back or neck of your character performer, so they will need to be capable of carrying the extra weight.
-If you want your mascot to be super active and intend for tricks or stunts, your performer will need to be able to do those things.
+In addition, mascot costumes can add extra pounds to the back or neck of your character’s performer, so they will need to be capable of carrying the extra weight.
+If you want your mascot to be super active and preform cool tricks or stunts, your performer themselves will need to be able to do those things.
 As well as have a mascot costume designed for sure activities.

-At appearances, your mascot will be engaging with lots of people, so your performer will need to have a friendly personality.
+At appearances, your mascot will be engaging with lots of people, your performer will need to have a friendly personality.
 Your mascot will also need to enjoy interacting with people of all ages and must be able to read the crowd.
 Generally, a performer with a bubbly or outgoing personality outside the costume will be ideal for such a role.

 MASCOT TIP: If you want your mascot to have a certain personality, create a mascot handbook for your performer outlining the traits and behaviors of your mascot.

-If you need multiple mascot performers, it is wise to get performers of all the same gender.
-Males and females have different mannerisms, so if you want your mascot to carry a consistent persona, having all male performers or all female performers per mascot costume can help with that.
+If you need multiple mascot performers, it is wise to get performers of the same gender.
+Males and females naturally have different mannerisms, so if you want your mascot to carry a consistent persona, having all male performers or all female performers per mascot costume can help with that.
 It also might help you maintain consistencies within height restrictions, like we mentioned earlier.

 Tryouts are important to see how people bring your character to life.
-Anyone can say they are animated or can dance or act, but tryouts will put them to the test.
-You will also be able to compare the performers and see who conveys your mascot character the best.
+Anyone can say they can dance or act, but tryouts will put them to the test.
+A tryout also allows you to compare the performers head-to-head and see who conveys your mascot character the best.